lwjglgamedev/vulkanbook/bookcontents/chapter-19/chapter-19.md

 meshes associated to them.
 Each entry in that buffer will contain:

 - The index in the buffer that holds the model matrices associated to the entity.
 - The material index (in previous chapters, since we recorded a draw call for each mesh and entity, we used push constants for that.
-Now, we cannot use tha approach since we will submit a single draw call.)
+Now, we cannot use than approach since we will submit a single draw call.)
 - The address of the vertex buffer associated to the mesh.
 - The address of the index buffer associated to the mesh.